The Best Day Trips From Aix-en-Provence, France

 Transport Options for Exploring From Aix

-I always advise visitors to Aix to hire a car for the duration of their trip.
-Half the fun of exploring this beautiful region is going on a Provence road trip!
+I always advise visitors to Aix to hire a car for the duration of their trip to Provence.
+Half the fun of exploring this beautiful region is being able to get off the main roads, drive the country lanes and discover a charming village or boutique vineyard by chance…

 But it’s entirely possible to explore with the help of day tours from Aix-en-Provence, or with public transport – the former requires a little more money and the latter requires a little more patience!